-Analysis | Even in Trump’s best polls, he’s losing reelection
+Analysis | Even in his best polls, Trump’s path to victory is elusive

 Given all of that, it’s worth looking at Trump’s current best-case scenario.

 The New York Times includes in its polling aggregator a measure of what happens if the poll averages are off by as much as they were in 2016.
-And that currently shows Biden still wins — by 100 electoral votes, in fact.
+And that shows Biden still wins — by 100 electoral votes, in fact.

 Another way to look at this, though, is what happens if Trump’s best polls are the accurate ones.
 What if we disregard every other poll and just give him the more favorable ones.